planetfederal/workshops/tutorials/parcelmap/src/index.rst

 We are going to  build an "`autocomplete <http://jqueryui.com/autocomplete/>`_" web component that takes in partial inputs and returns a list of candidate selections: that means we are going to be performing a lot of queries, and we have to **return results really fast** so that users get a good experience.

-* `Open the PgAdmin`_ application and connect to the ``county`` database.
+* Open the `PgAdmin`_ application and connect to the ``county`` database.
 * Check how many addresses we will be working with:

   .. code-block:: sql

      SELECT Count(*) FROM siteaddresses;

 So, over **100,000** address records to search, how can we quickly search them to find candidate addresses based on partial input from the user?
-By using `PostgreSQL's full-text search <http://www.postgresql.org/docs/current/static/textsearch.html>`_ features!
+By using `PostgreSQL's full-text search <http://www.postgresql.org/docs/current/static/textsearch.html>`_ capabilities!

 PostgreSQL's full-text search includes a number of useful features:

-* **Matching partial words.** Since we'll be running the searches automatically as the user types, handling partial word matches is important.
+* **Matching partial words.** Since we'll be running the searches automatically when the user is in the middle of typing, handling partial word matches is important.
 * **Ranking results based on match quality.** We'll only want to show the top N results in our autocomplete form.
 * **Synonym dictionaries.** Addresses include words and abbreviations that mean the same thing, handling them as synonyms could be useful.